red

 50g caster sugar

-750g large crunchy cherries, pitted but cutting in half with a sharp knife
+750g large crunchy cherries, pitted by cutting in half with a sharp knife

 Maldon